ssokolow/lap/README.md

 #Locate And Play

-Locate And Play is a multipurpose Python script for adding entries to your playlist in Audacious Media Player (and possibly other MPRIS-based players) or a command specified via `--exec`.
+Locate And Play is a multipurpose Python script for selecting media files to feed to Audacious Media Player (and possibly other MPRIS-based players) or a command specified via `--exec`.

 ![urwid screenshot](screenshots/lap_urwid.png)